Japanese robotics

-In Japan, popular robots include humanoid entertainment robots, androids, animal robots, social robots, guard robots, and many more.
+In Japan, popular robots include humanoid entertainment robots, androids, animal robots, social robots, guard robots, and more.
 Each type has a variety of characteristics.

 Japan employs over a quarter of a million industrial robot workers.
-In the next 15 years, it's estimated that the number will jump to over one million.
+In the next 15 years, it is estimated that the number will jump to over one million.
 Robotics revenue by 2025 is expected to reach $70 billion.